-Scholars will receive a full-tuition scholarship to attend Lakeland University and will participate in exclusive leadership development and networking opportunities.
-This competitive program will foster the intellectual development, professional networking and leadership skills of the next generation of Sheboygan County's corporate, professional and civic leaders.
+Scholars will receive a full-tuition scholarship to attend Lakeland University and will participate regularly in leadership development and growth opportunities.
+This competitive program will foster the development of the next generation of Sheboygan County leaders' intellect, professional networking abilities, and soft skills.

 Are you a student leader who wants to change the future of Sheboygan County?
 See how some of the best and brightest students benefited from the Sheboygan County Scholar Program!

-If you have any questions about the program, please contact Director of Admissions Sam Poullette at 920-565-1022 ext.
-2131 or PoulletteSG@lakeland.edu.
+If you have any questions about the program, please contact Director of Admissions, Elizabeth Julian at 920-565-1022 ext.
+2134 or JulianEE@lakeland.edu.